Reviews You Can Rely On

 Credit: Jeff Dobronyi

-We measured durability based on our experiences with each model.
-We punished these products during the testing period with daily and prolonged use over multiple ski seasons when possible.
-We also utilized valuable input from dozens of other users and OutdoorGearLab friends.
+Based on our experience with each model, we assessed construction strength and durability.
+We used these products under punishing conditions during the testing period, with daily and prolonged wear, and over multiple ski seasons when possible.
+We also gathered valuable input from dozens of other users and OutdoorGearLab friends.

 We're continually impressed with Hestra's offerings, which feature high-quality materials and excellent design and craftsmanship, model after model.
-Other impressive gloves are the Black Diamond Guide, Rab Khroma, and Arc'teryx Fission SV.
-All have burly leather exteriors and stood up to whatever our testing team tossed their way.
-Regarding the budget-friendly options, the Gordini GTX Storm Trooper II provides impressive longevity, and the inexpensive Black Diamond Tour was surprisingly durable, given its soft and supple leather.
+Other impressive gloves are the Black Diamond Guide and Arc'teryx Fission SV.
+All have burly leather exteriors that stand up to whatever our testing team throws at them.
+Regarding budget-friendly options, the Gordini GTX Storm offers impressive longevity, and the inexpensive Black Diamond Tour proved surprisingly durable, given its soft, supple leather.

-We were disappointed in the Black Diamond Legend's durability, which has incredibly supple palm leather, but wore down and developed holes quickly.
-This was a bummer because if the leather were a bit more durable, the Legend would be a top contender.
+We were disappointed in the Black Diamond Legend's construction quality.
+It has incredibly supple palm leather, but unfortunately, it quickly wore down and developed holes.
+This was a bummer because if the leather were a bit more durable, the Legend would be a top contender for an award.
+Similarly, the soft leather of the Flylow Ridge and Flylow Oven Mitt softens from frequent use and wears out quickly.

-After relatively gentle use, the Legend already showed signs of wear...
+ski gloves - after relatively gentle use, the legend already showed signs of wear...

 After relatively gentle use, the Legend already showed signs of wear on the palm during our test period, including holes in the leather and thin spots.